 Huck Boyd National Center for Community Media

-- Co-sponsored the annual "Newspapers and Community-Building Symposium" in conjunction with the National Newspaper Association's annual convention for 20 years
+For 20 years, the center sponsored the “Newspapers and Community-Building Symposium,” in conjunction with the National Newspaper Association’s annual convention.

 2019 Huck Boyd Lecture

-Bonita Gooch to Deliver 19th Annual Huck Boyd Lecture in Community Media
+Bonita Gooch Speaker for the 19th Annual Huck Boyd Lecture in Community Media

-Bonita Gooch, editor and publisher of The Community Voice in Wichita, will deliver the 19th annual Huck Boyd Lecture in Community Media on Feb.
+Bonita Gooch, editor and publisher of The Community Voice in Wichita, delivered the 19th annual Huck Boyd Lecture in Community Media on Feb.
 14 at Kansas State University.

-Her lecture, “The Grind: Using Journalism as a Community Builder,” will be at 9:30 a.m. in Forum Hall of the K-State Student Union.
+Her lecture, “The Grind: Using Journalism as a Community Builder,” was at 9:30 a.m. in Forum Hall of the K-State Student Union.
 “More than reporting the news, community newspapers can play a role in strengthening the communities they serve,” Gooch said.

 With its slogan — “A trusted voice from the community’s perspective” — she and her team at the biweekly newspaper have spent the last 24 years gaining and using that trust to help educate, connect and build African-American communities across Kansas.

-Gooch also will participate in a 10:30 a.m. panel discussion about minority voices in the news.
-The panel will follow the lecture and is also free and open to the public.
-Panelists will include Gooch, Clara Reyes and Diana Reyes Raymer of Reyes Media Group (Dos Mundos; LA X 1250-AM; La Grande 1340-AM; and ESPN Deportes Kansas City 1480-AM) in Kansas City, Bryan Richardson of the Manhattan Mercury, and Mara Rose Williams of the Kansas City Star.
+Gooch also participated in a 10:30 a.m. panel discussion about minority voices in the news.
+The panel followed the lecture and was also free and open to the public.
+Panelists included Gooch, Clara Reyes and Diana Reyes Raymer of Reyes Media Group (Dos Mundos; LA X 1250-AM; La Grande 1340-AM; and ESPN Deportes Kansas City 1480-AM) in Kansas City, Bryan Richardson of the Manhattan Mercury, and Mara Rose Williams of the Kansas City Star.
 Rafael Garcia, senior in journalism and mass communications, will moderate the panel.

 A Wichita native, Gooch left home after high school and returned 23 years later.
 Since November 1996, she’s worked to grow The Community Voice newspaper from a fledgling publication to a force within the state of Kansas.
 When her family purchased the paper, it was a small monthly publication with limited distribution.
 Under her leadership, the paper’s distribution has grown into one of the state’s largest-circulation non-daily newspapers.